xyproto/zsnes/portasm.md

     make clean && make win32 -j4     # i686-w64-mingw32 cross build (PE/COFF)
     make portcheck                   # how much of the tree builds for x86-64

+- The oracle for a difftest is the original assembly, pulled from git by `tools/mkoracle.py`.
+Give it **both** `--requires` (a pattern only the original has, usually the `%include` of the code under test) and `--ported-marker` (a pattern the port introduces).
+Either alone picks the wrong revision: the marker's absence also matches the *finished* port once it deletes its own scaffolding, and `--requires` alone lands on a half-ported revision whose routines are already thunks.
+The three 65816 targets were silently broken this way - `make op` built an oracle with no opcodes in it.
+  Check the revision it prints. `mkoracle.py` now refuses when the revision it picked is newer than every revision carrying the marker, which is exactly the post-port case, and says to add `--requires`.
+Most video targets rely on the default marker (`call c_`) and are fine until their file is ported out - at which point the guard fires rather than the oracle going quietly wrong.
 - `portcheck` is the cross-CPU scoreboard: 149 of 153 sources build for x86-64,
   and the four that do not are exactly the files with i386 inline assembly bridging into `video/*.asm` (`c_makev16b`, `c_makevid`, `c_mode716calc`,